 There are two kinds of dispositive motions: (1) motions to dismiss, and (2) motions for summary judgment.
-No one may file a dispositive motion after the deadline unless the court grants permission.
-The court usually does not grant permission to file a late motion, so you must work hard on this case to meet the deadlines.
+No one may file a dispositive motion after the deadline unless the court

 A) Motions To Dismiss

 Motions to dismiss usually do not require the parties to present evidence or to take discovery.
 If a defendant files a motion to dismiss, he (or she) must submit a supporting brief at the same time.